 Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 10.
-Housing, Dining, Facilities and Services No issues identified within program area evaluation.
+Housing, dining, facilities and services.
+No issues identified within program area evaluation.
 Maintenance plan included.
-Provide equivalent housing and dining facilities for all student-athletes receiving scholarships by 2013-14.
-Continue to monitor housing and dining options for student-athletes on scholarship.
-Director of University Housing will conduct a survey to determine needs for all student-athletes on scholarship during the fall 2012 to determine needs of all scholarship student-athletes.
+Provide equivalent housing and dining facilities for all student-athletes receiving scholarships by [academic year (e.g., 2021-22)]. • Continue to monitor housing and dining options for student-athletes on scholarship.
+Director of university housing will conduct a survey to determine needs for all student-athletes on scholarship during the [term year (e.g., fall 2022)] to determine needs of all scholarship student-athletes.
 Adjust as determined by annual review.
-Associate Director of Athletics/Senior Woman Administrator; Athletics Budget Director; Head Athletic Trainer; and Director of Athletics.
-Monitoring performed by Vice-Chancellor of Student Affairs; and Director of University Housing.
-Beginning in fall 2012 and ongoing thereafter.
+Associate director of athletics/senior woman administrator; athletics budget director; head athletic trainer; and director of athletics.
+Monitoring performed by vice-chancellor of student affairs and director of university housing.
+Beginning in [term year (e.g., fall 2022)] and ongoing thereafter.

 Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 11.
-Publicity and awards All aspects of publicity need to be enhanced for women's sport teams.
+Publicity and awards.
+All aspects of publicity need to be enhanced for women's sport teams.
 Enhance marketing of women's sports in regional area to equal efforts of marketing for men's sports.
 Launch live Internet coverage for volleyball, women's soccer and softball.
-Associate Director of Athletics/Senior Woman Administrator; and Sports Information Director.
-Beginning in Fall 2012 for volleyball and women's soccer.
-Start spring 2011 for softball.
+Associate director of athletics/senior woman administrator; and sports information director.
+Beginning in [term year (e.g., fall 2022)] for volleyball and women's soccer.
+Start [term year (e.g., spring 2023)] for softball.
 Increase coaches' television show opportunities for women's teams by converting the baseball coaches show into a shared show with softball.
-Associate Athletics Director/Senior Woman Administrator; Sports Information Director; and Baseball and Softball coaches.
-Beginning in spring 2013.
+Associate athletics director/senior woman administrator; sports information director; and baseball and softball coaches.
+Beginning in [term year (e.g., spring 2022)].
 Recognize women's teams for winning conference titles during men's basketball or men's football home games.
-Senior Associate Director of Athletics.
-Fall 2012 and ongoing thereafter.
+Senior associate director of athletics.
+[Term year (e.g., fall 2022)] and ongoing thereafter.

 Elements Steps Program Area Issue(s) Measurable Goals Steps to Achieve Goal Individuals Responsible for Implementation Specific Timetable for Completing the Work 12.
-Support Services More staff support needed in women's soccer, softball and women's volleyball.
+Support services More staff support needed in women's soccer, softball and women's volleyball.
 Provide equitable support services for men's and women's sports and continue to monitor the quality of these support services annually.
 Assign one additional support staff in women's soccer, softball and volleyball, respectively.
-Director of Athletics; and Director of Organizational Effectiveness, Office of Human Resources.
-Additional support staff will be hired over the next two academic years (2012-13).
-Support Services Senior administrative oversight and support of women's sports teams are currently deficient.
+Director of athletics; director of organizational effectiveness; and Office of Human Resources.
+Additional support staff will be hired over the next two academic years [academic year (e.g., 2021-22)].
+Senior administrative oversight and support of women's sports teams are currently deficient.
 Provided equitable support services for men's and women's sports and continue to monitor the quality of these support services annually.
 Assign senior athletics department personnel to be in attendance at all women's sports home contests.
 Monitoring function will be performed by Gender-Equity Subcommittee.
-Director of Athletics; and Associate Athletics Directors with sport oversight responsibilities.
-Senior athletics department personnel will be in attendance at all 2012-13 contests and thereafter.
-Monitoring will be performed by the Director of Organizational Effectiveness in the Office of Human Resources.
-Monitoring component will begin spring 2013 and annually thereafter.
+Director of athletics; and associate athletics directors with sport oversight responsibilities.
+Monitoring will be performed by the director of organizational effectiveness in the Office of Human Resources.
+Senior athletics department personnel will be in attendance at all [academic year (e.g., 2021-22)] contests and thereafter.
+Monitoring component will begin [term year (e.g., spring 2022)] and annually thereafter.